-The S&P 900 Banks (Industry) 7/4 Capped Index is a free float-adjusted market capitalisation weighted index, that measures the performance of the constituents of the S&P 900 (the "Parent Index") that are within the diversified banks and/or regional banks sub-sector of the Global Industry Classification Standard (GICS) financials sector.
-The GICS codes for the diversified banks and regional banks sub-sectors are 40101010 and 40101015 respectively.
+The S&P 900 Banks (Industry) 7/4 Capped Index is a free float-adjusted market capitalisation weighted index, that measures the performance of the constituents of the S&P 900 (the "Parent Index") that are within the diversified banks and/or regional banks sub-industries of the Global Industry Classification Standard (GICS) financials sector and whose business are derived primarily from conventional banking operations.
 Diversified banks include multinational banking companies that provide a diverse range of financial services but does not include investment banks and regional banks.
-Regional banks are banks located in local regions but does not include diversified banks and investment banks
+Regional banks are banks located in local regions but does not include diversified banks and investment banks.